Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Benchmark Design

-Let $\ag=(\V,\E)$ be the architecture graph of a quantum device.
-This section describes the detailed procedure for generating our \quekno\ benchmarks for $\ag$.
-We need the following subroutines, the parameters used there will be explained in Sec.~\ref{sec:quekno-dim} in detail. \begin{enumerate} \item Randomly generate a subgraph $G$ of $\ag$ with the specified subgraph size, which can be either `small' or `large'. \item Given a subgraph $G$ of $\ag$, and a given qubit gate ratio $\rho_\text{qbg}$, which specifies the ratio between the numbers of 1- and 2-qubit gates, randomly generate an $\ag$-circuit $\widetilde{C}$ which respects $\rho_\text{qbg}$ and has $G$ as its interaction graph.
+(2) Given a subgraph $G$ of $\ag$, and a given qubit gate ratio $\rho_\text{qbg}$ (specifying the ratio between the numbers of one- and two-qubit gates), randomly generate an $\ag$-circuit ($\widetilde{C}$) that respects $\rho_\text{qbg}$ and has $G$ as its interaction graph.

-\item Given two subgraphs $G_1, G_2$ of $\ag$, randomly select a permutation $\pi$ with a given permutation type such that $\sglink{G_1}{\pi}{G_2}$, i.e., $\la G_1,\pi,G_2 \ra$ is a strong glink.
-When the optimisation objective is `gate size', we have two permutation types, `opt1' and `opt2', {which will be introduced in Sec.~\ref{sec:quekno-dim}.} When the optimisation objective is `depth', we require the permutation be implemented by a SWAP circuit of depth 1, which consists of a sequence of SWAP gates that do not act on a same physical qubit.
-We address this type of permutation as `parallel' (cf.~Sec.~\ref{sec:quekno-dim}). \end{enumerate} With these subroutines, we can generate benchmark circuits with form Eq.~\ref{eq:quekno}, which usually have near-optimal transformation costs.
+(3) Given two subgraphs $G_1, G_2$ of $\ag$, randomly select a permutation $\pi$ of a given type such that $\sglink{G_1}{\pi}{G_2}$ (i.e., $\la G_1,\pi,G_2 \ra$ is a strong glink).
+When the optimisation objective is `SWAP count', we have two permutation types, `opt1' and `opt2' {to be introduced in Sec.~\ref{sec:quekno-dim}).
+When the optimisation objective is `depth', the permutation is implemented by parallel SWAPs.

+Using these subroutines, we can generate benchmarking circuits of the form shown in Eq.~\ref{eq:quekno}, whose built-in transformation costs are near-optimal.
 The pseudocode is described in Alg.~\ref{alg:quekno}.

-From Theorem~\ref{thm:qct}, any optimal circuit transformation of an input circuit can be presented as in Eq.~\ref{eq:quekno}.
+From Theorem~\ref{thm:qct}, any transformation of an input circuit can be presented as in Eq.~\ref{eq:quekno}.
 This suggests that our benchmarks are general and representative.